MicroLeague Wrestling

-MicroLeague Wrestling is a professional wrestling simulation video game, the first based on the World Wrestling Federation (WWF), released in 1987 for Commodore 64 and Atari ST and in 1989 for Amiga and MS-DOS.
-It was developed by MicroLeague and published by MicroLeague.
-The game is part of the company's MicroLeague sports series, which included MicroLeague Baseball.
+MicroLeague Wrestling is a professional wrestling simulation video game developed by Subway Software and Riedel Software Productions and published by MicroLeague.
+It was released in 1987 for the Commodore 64 and Atari ST, and Amiga and MS-DOS conversions by Up Front Software were released in 1989.
+MicroLeague Wrestling is the first video game based on the World Wrestling Federation (WWF), and is part of the MicroLeague sports series, which includes MicroLeague Baseball.

 In contrast to most action-oriented wrestling games, the gameplay in MicroLeague Wrestling involves turn-based strategy.
 Players select one of several pre-set matches and choose their wrestler's actions via a menu.
 Wrestlers are depicted using digitized photographs from actual matches.